Airplane Etiquette Rules Every 20-Something Should Know

 But what if we told you there is another way?

 We spoke to Lizzie Post (etiquette expert and the great-great granddaughter of Emily Post) and Jeremy Saum (executive editor of travel magazine AFAR) for some professional advice on how to confront an assortment of situations that can arise on a plane.
-Ahead, their tips for dealing with six common scenarios — from a child kicking the back of your seat to your seatmate becoming ill — with poise and grace.
+Ahead, their tips for dealing with six common scenarios — from a child kicking the back of your seat to the passanger next to you becoming ill — with poise and grace.

 But what if we told you there is another way?

 We spoke to Lizzie Post (etiquette expert and the great-great granddaughter of Emily Post) and Jeremy Saum (executive editor of travel magazine AFAR) for some professional advice on how to confront an assortment of situations that can arise on a plane.
-Ahead, their tips for dealing with six common scenarios — from a child kicking the back of your seat to your seatmate becoming ill — with poise and grace.
+Ahead, their tips for dealing with six common scenarios — from a child kicking the back of your seat to the passanger next to you becoming ill — with poise and grace.